Mary Heaton Vorse: Chronicler of labor's struggle and racist injustice

-In 1933, hired by her old Greenwich Village friend John Collier, the controversial New Deal commissioner of Indian Affairs, she became publicity director for the Indian Bureau and editor of Indians at Work, the Bureau's in-house, biweekly journal.
+Later that same year, her old Greenwich Village friend John Collier, the controversial New Deal commissioner of Indian Affairs, hired her as publicity director for the Indian Bureau and editor of Indians at Work, the Bureau's in-house, biweekly journal.
 Author of the Indian Reorganization Act of 1934, Collier rejected the policy of inducing Indians to abandon their tribal heritage and assimilate into white society.
 While in early New Deal Washington, she associated for a time with members of the Ware group, a covert network of Communists later fated to receive wide attention for their connection to the Alger Hiss case.

-In 1937, Vorse was in Flint, Michigan, for the pivotal "sit-down strike" of the CIO's United Auto Workers, and, as chronicled in her book Labor's New Millions (1938), went on, that same year, to report on the Little Steel Strike.
+In 1937, Vorse was in Flint, Michigan, for the pivotal "sit-down strike" of the CIO's United Auto Workers, and, as chronicled in her book Labor's New Millions (1938).
+Writing about them for The New Republic, she may have been "the only reporter who gravitated toward the Women’s Emergency Brigade, a coalition of striking women workers and strikers’ wives who raised hell on the picket lines".
+That same year, she went on to report on the Little Steel Strike.
 This saw the CIO embrace black workers; women holding the picket lines under gun fire; and, at the Republic Steel plant in south Chicago plant, the killing of 23 protestors in the Memorial Day Massacre.
+Vorse, then 63, was hit by a ricocheting bullet, and a picture of her pale, bloodied, face was featured in nation’s Sunday newspapers.